High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Results and Discussion

 \subsection{Magnifications}

 To estimate source magnifications, we use the lens models constructed to analyze Earendel and the Sunrise Arc published in \cite{Welch2022_earendel} and which were made publicly available.\footnote{\url{https://relics.stsci.edu/lens_models/outgoing/whl0137-08/}} These models were generated using four independent lens modeling software packages: Light-Traces-Mass \citep[LTM,][]{Zitrin09, Zitrin15, Broadhurst05}, Glafic \citep{Oguri2010}, WSLAP+ \citep{Diego05wslap, Diego07wslap2}, and Lenstool \citep{JulloLenstool07, JulloLenstool09}.
 Due to a lack of multiply-imaged sources in this cluster, the slope of the lensing potential in these models varies by a factor of six, which adds considerable uncertainty to our magnification estimates.
 For further details about each model, please see \cite{Welch2022_earendel}.
+The ratio of the source-plane area at $z = 9$ of the lensed cluster field to the nearby parallel field ranges from 0.24 to 0.85 (ratios of 0.24, 0.29, 0.68, and 0.85 for the four models).
+The large range is reflective of the uncertainty in the slope of the lensing potential.

-Three of the candidates in our sample are strongly lensed by the \WHL\ galaxy cluster, while the other nine candidates, located in the nearby NIRCam module, are expected to have only weak magnifications of $\mu \le 1.1$.
-The three lensed candidates are \idnum{2796}, \idnum{7009}, and \idnum{9356}.
-Using the four lens models described above, \idnum{2796} has a magnification in the range from $\mu = 1.3 - 9.6$, with a mean value of $\mu = 6.1$. \idnum{7009} extends beyond the range of the Glafic lens model, so its magnification is based on the other three lens models.
-This source has a magnification in the range from $\mu = 1.5 - 5.2$, with a mean value of $\mu = 2.9$. \idnum{9356} has the largest magnification with a magnification in the range from $\mu = 2.4 - 20.2$, with a mean value of $\mu = 7.9$.
-The mean magnifications and uncertainties are quoted in Tables~\ref{tbl:bagpipes_properties} and \ref{tbl:beagle_properties}.
+One candidate in our sample is strongly lensed by the \WHL\ galaxy cluster, while the other three candidates, located in the nearby NIRCam module, are expected to have only weak magnifications of $\mu \le 1.1$.
+The lensed candidate is \idnum{13362} with a \zphot $\sim 9$.
+At this redshift, our lens models yield a magnification in the range from $\mu = 2.4 - 20.2$, with an arithmetic mean value of $\mu = 7.9$.
+The mean magnification for this candidate is quoted in Tables~\ref{tbl:hstphot}, ~\ref{tbl:bagpipes_properties}, and \ref{tbl:beagle_properties}.